-Sports teams aiming for the ultimate prize in their particular sport will have seen lots of images of other teams holding up the trophy, celebrating and sharing their reward for winning and this allows them to imagine what it will be life for them to win.
-Likewise, we all need to be able to imagine what success for our team will be like.
+Sports teams aiming for the ultimate prize in their particular sport will have seen lots of images of other groups holding up the trophy, celebrating and sharing their reward for winning and this allows them to imagine what it will be life for them to win.
+Likewise, we all need to be able to imagine what success for our team.

 How will we feel and look?